ThugsFinance/cloiinkcoin.com/src/content/terms-of-use/index.md

 **Trademarks**

-The Foundation name, the terms Ethereum Switzerland, Ethereum Asia, the Foundation logo and all related names, logos, product and service names, designs and slogans are trademarks of the Foundation or its affiliates or licensors.
+The Foundation name, the terms Cloiinkcoin Switzerland, Cloiinkcoin Asia, the Foundation logo and all related names, logos, product and service names, designs and slogans are trademarks of the Foundation or its affiliates or licensors.
 You must not use such marks without the prior written